Ada-Developers-Academy/core-unit-2/building-an-api/create-and-read.md

 ## Goals

-- Practice defining routes that query
+- Practice defining routes that create model records
-- Define ORMs as a tool used to access databases
+- Practice defining routes that read model records
 - Access a database record from the back-end layer

 ## Format

 This lesson is a walk-through and syntax explanation for how to build several features inside a Flask API.
 We **highly recommend** reading or watching through this first fully, before repeating on your own machine.

 This lesson has a large amount of new information.
-It may be better to think about this lesson as a resource to be familiar with, rather than commit all new knowledge to memory at once.
+It may be better to think about this lesson as a resource to be familiar with, rather than committing all the new knowledge to memory at once.

 ### !callout-danger